15 Oct 2024

 Life insurance for smokers

-While the number of smokers in the UK has decreased over the years, there are still around 6.7 million smokers in Britain, according to the Office of National Statistics data released in 2021.
+The number of smokers in the UK has decreased over the years.
+But there are still around 6.4 million smokers in Britain, according to the Office of National Statistics data released in 2022.
 While the harmful health implications of smoking are well known, there are other downsides to being a smoker as well.
 One of them is that life insurance will almost certainly cost you more if you’re a smoker.

 Why does smoking affect life insurance?